 The whole is unique, Haytian; politeness is mingled with brutality, raucousness with a strange grace of demeanour.
-Picturesque, but eminently nasty, the spirit of neglect, one inevitable accompaniment of a black Government, broads over all till me acisens in the sussime.
+Picturesque, but eminently nasty, the spirit of neglect, one inevitable accompaniment of a black Government, broods over all, till one sickens in the sunshine.

-"We are politic always," such a man to me.
-The spoke in vindication of various weis.
-But me cannot justify one's desting by masing one's but to a stranger
+"We are polite always," said a man to me.
+He spoke in vindication of various evils.
+But one cannot justify one's destiny by raising one's hat to a stranger.

-Pore-au-Prince leaves you with three impressions more vivid than the rest: the puny beasts of burden, each surmounted by a negress: the blue pervasive soldier, and the black pervasive dire.
-Through the human torrent out hooded cabs are driven recklessly, and the open market is the backwash of the stream.
+Port-au-Prince leaves you with three impressions more vivid than the rest: the puny beasts of burden, each surmounted by a negress; the blue pervasive soldier, and the black pervasive dirt.
+Through the human torrent old hooded cabs are driven recklessly, and the open market is the backwash of the stream.

-Just outside the town, towards the trimphal arch of hippolyte, is a building with a roof of corrugated iron.
+Just outside the town, towards the triumphal arch of Hippolyte, is a building with a roof of corrugated iron.
 You go in.
-The rude painting of a snake, a few soiled thays, a few prints from illustrated papers, are almost its sole furniture and ornament.
-You would not think it, but here you are in a Vaudoux temple, clinging upon the very akirts of civilisation.
+The rude painting of a snake, a few soiled flags, a few prints from illustrated papers, are almost its sole furniture and ornament.
+You would not think it, but here you are in a Vaudoux temple, clinging upon the very skirts of civilisation.
 The worship is carried on, if not openly, at least unrestrainedly.